-Returning to Wear OS means the Samsung Galaxy Watch 4 is now the best Wear OS watch out there.
+Returning to Wear OS means the Samsung Galaxy Watch 4 is one of the best Wear OS watches out there, even if it's no longer the latest model.
 It doesn't use a typical Wear OS UI, embracing One UI Watch 3 instead, but it's still a top-end smartwatch that can track workouts along with mostly everything else you can think of.

 That comes at a price for iOS owners (don't count on it working with your iPhone) and you'll need a Samsung smartphone to gain features such as blood pressure or ECG measurements, but it's the right combination, the Samsung Galaxy Watch 4 offers great looks, decent battery life, and speedy performance.